Add To Favorites

 Parade with a one-of-a-kind Chinese Dragon puppet.
 Celebrate Chinese New Year, the country’s literature, or other aspects of this ancient culture.

-Find the significance of dragons in Chinese culture.
-See how dragons are depicted in Chinese literature, culture, and festivals.
-Here’s one way to make a puppet based on your findings.
+Students research and find the significance of dragons in Chinese culture.
+Discover how dragons are depicted in Chinese literature, culture, and festivals.
+The following is one way to make a dragon puppet.

-Using Crayola® Model Magic®, form a dragon head about as large as your fist.
-Poke holes in the back of the head for your fingers.
+Using Crayola® Model Magic®, form a dragon head about as large as a fist.
+Poke holes in the back of the head for fingers.

 With contrasting colors of Model Magic, add facial features to the dragon such as eyes, eyebrows, ears, nose, horns, and fangs.
 Air-dry the dragon head at least 24 hours.

-Cover your art area with white paper.
-With Crayola Scissors, cut enough plain white 100% polyester fabric to cover your lower arm.
+Cover the art area with white paper.
+With Crayola Scissors, cut enough plain white 100% polyester fabric to cover the lower part of the arm.
 Draw a Chinese pattern on the fabric with Crayola Fabric Crayons.